 Other staff in Reader Harris

-Our house matron is Davina Knobbs, and Caroline Wharfe covers her role on Thursdays.
+Our house matrons are Davina Knobbs and Donna Read.
 The girls will come down to the house office to see the matrons about anything - from lost jumpers to ordering train tickets or just for a cup of tea and a chat.
 In the evening, this support continues as either the Hammonds or one of our tutors are on duty until late at night to supervise prep, help with settling in for the evening routine and being around to talk to generally just as you would talk to mum, dad or older siblings before bedtime at home.

-Jessie Clarke and Emily Hobson are our resident house tutors making them invaluable during the evenings and over breakfast as well as at weekends.
-Jessie and Emily both work in the learning support team.
-Catrin Morgan, who is a Music teacher is our assistant housemistress and provides a great support to our team.
-Siobhan Jones, Head of Classics, and Andy Moore, Maths teacher, also closely linked with Reader Harris in that they each provide one night on duty every week and some weekend duties.
+Jessie Clarke and Rachel Dinsdale are our resident house tutors making them invaluable during the evenings and over breakfast as well as at weekends.
+Jessie is a trainee teacher of Chemistry and Rachel is a Maths teacher.
+Siobhan Jones, Head of Classics, and Andy Moore, Maths teacher, are also closely linked with Reader Harris in that they each provide one night on duty every week and some weekend duties.

 What makes Reader Harris special to the girls?